 University of Pennsylvania Law School Reciprocity Policy

-The University of Pennsylvania Law School Career Planning and Professionalism Office is pleased to offer our services to other law schools on a reciprocal basis.
+The University of Pennsylvania Law School Office of Career Planning and Professionalism is pleased to offer our services to other law schools on a reciprocal basis.
 The University of Pennsylvania Law School bases its reciprocity policy on a case-by-case request system.
-All requests should be made via email to Reciprocity Coordinator at email@example.com.
+All requests should be made via email to the Reciprocity Coordinator at email@example.com.
 Decisions will be made based on the demands of our office at the time of the request.
-These decisions will be communicated to the requesting Career Services Office as well as tothe student/graduate.
-Those who have been granted reciprocal privileges will need to print the email and it must be presented upon entering the office.
+These decisions will be communicated to the requesting Career Services Office as well as to the student/graduate.

 If we can offer reciprocity, services will be available for a three-month period from the date of the response letter.
-Please note that reciprocity requires in-person use of our facilities.
 We are pleased to offer the following services:

-- Alumni/ae of other schools have access to job listings and all office reference materials.
-Due to the demands of our office, we regret that we cannot provide counseling, nor do we make on-line services available.
+- Alumni/ae of other schools have access to job listings.
+Due to the demands of our office, we regret that we cannot provide counseling.

 - We offer our facilities to 3L students after April 1st of the third year of law study.

-- We do not grant reciprocal privileges to students who have completed only oneyear of law school.
+- We do not grant reciprocal privileges to students who have completed only one

-- Reciprocity is not available during the period from August 15th through October 15th of each year due to the demands of our On-Campus recruiting.
+- Reciprocity is not available between July 15 and September 15 of each year due to the demands of our on-campus recruiting program.

-The Office of Career Planning and Professionalism may deny any or further services to any individual who misuses the facilities, or if the requesting school does not offer reciprocal services and has surpassed a reasonable number of request within a given calendar year.
+The Office of Career Planning and Professionalism may deny any or further services to any individual who misuses our resources, or if the requesting school does not offer reciprocal services and has surpassed a reasonable number of requests within a given calendar year.

-As with other law school consortia, the Greater Philadelphia Area Law Schools (GPALS) which consists of Drexel, Penn State Dickinson, Rutgers-Camden, Temple,Villanova, Widener and Penn, requests that you limit your request to one school.
+As with other law school consortia, the Greater Philadelphia Area Law Schools (GPALS), which consists of Dickinson Law, Drexel University School of Law, Penn State Law, Rutgers Law School, Temple University Beasley School of Law, University of Pennsylvania Law School, Villanova University School of Law, Widener University School of Law- Commonwealth, Widener University School of Law-Delaware request that you limit your request to one school.